bertiqwerty/exmex/Readme.md

 Exmex is slow during parsing.
 However, Exmex is efficient during evaluation that might be more performance critical depending on the application.
-We provide in this section [Criterion](https://docs.rs/criterion/0.3.4/criterion/)-based benchmarks.
+We provide in this section [Criterion](https://docs.rs/criterion/0.3.4/criterion/)-based benchmarks for the evaluation.
 The expressions used for benchmarking are:
 ```
 xyz:     "x*y*z"
 xx+:     "x*x+y*y+z*z"